“We just put a video up on our website… it’s really cool, but nobody is watching it”

 Video production for business has evolved rapidly over the last 5 years.
 Video isn’t novel any more.
 Anyone can, and does, produce video.
 Just like websites 10 years ago – when every company had to have a ‘web presence’ but were not sure why, businesses are now starting to use video to communicate to their customers and prospects.
 But just like websites a decade ago, most of the video produced today doesn’t move the dial.
 Here’s why:

-In Abraham Maslow’s groundbreaking paper “A Theory of Human Emotion,” Maslow outlined five ‘states’ (Physiological, Safety, Belongingness and Love, Esteem, Self-Actualization and Self-Transcendence needs) to describe the pattern that human motivations generally move through.
+In Abraham Maslow’s groundbreaking paper “A Theory of Human Emotion,” Maslow outlined five ‘states’ (Physiological, Safety, Belongingness and Love, Esteem, Self-Actualization and Self-Transcendence) to describe the pattern that human motivations generally move through.
 His premise was simple – each state is a foundation layer for the next.
-You can’t experience a state until you have met the needs of the lower states.
+You can’t experience a higher state until you have met the needs of the stare below it.
 I’ve applied this same framework to Corporate Video Production.

 1. What is your business goal?